NavyaG-lab/Tech-writer/squad/data-access/debugging-load-issues.md

 If the table is not in the load tables and there are no errors, maybe it hasn't been loaded yet.
 Try manually triggering the job, which might give you more info.

+There is a known issue with datasets that are commited after midnight UTC: when a dataset is committed on a day other than its execution, it will not be loaded into databricks because another itaipu execution already exists, therefore another transaction ongoing.
+To read these datasets, we need to read the files directly from S3 path, this [notebook](https://nubank.cloud.databricks.com/#notebook/11147162) can help with the procedure.

 ## Checking Loads on BigQuery